Code-Institute-Submissions/v-choco/README.md

 1. The site will then be cloned
 1. Install all the project dependencies by typing pip install -r requirements.txt
 1. Create an env.py file in your root directory.
+1. Add env.py file to the.gitignore file.
-1. Add these environment variables to your env.py:
+1. Add the following to your env.py file with the applicable variables:

 KEY | VALUE
 --- | -----